Contextflo Blog

 April 21, 20265 min readVivek Sah

-Your data lives in 5 different places.
+Your data lives in five different places.
 The traditional path to analytics is: build ETL pipelines, load everything into a warehouse, model the data, then query it.
 That takes weeks.
 You can start getting answers right now.

 ETL pipelines vs direct connections